 Continuing Care – What Happens Next?

 As the time of discharge comes near, you will work with your treatment team to determine the best next step in your continued sobriety.
-Some individuals choose to ease back into their lives slowly, which means that they may opt to join The Refuge’s partial hospitalization program (PHP) which offers daily therapy with the ability to spend evenings at home, reintegrating slowly back into the community.
+Some individuals choose to ease back into their lives slowly, which means that they may opt to join our treatment center’s partial hospitalization program (PHP) which offers daily therapy with the ability to spend evenings at home, reintegrating slowly back into the community.
 Others may feel they have made enough progress to discharge home with referrals to outpatient therapy and community resources such as N.A.
-Whatever your next step, The Refuge wants you to be successful in your sobriety and learn to live a happy, productive life.
+Whatever your next step, our cocaine addiction treatment center wants you to be successful in your sobriety and learn to live a happy, productive life.